nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-3_working-with-data-in-R/p2_cleaning-data/s1_v_cleaning-up-with-the-basics.md

 - But we're just scratching the surface of what you might want to do in R.
 - We'll start with the: Added to Selection.

+## Questions & Notes

-## Question: Which of the following functions returns a summary of the data frame, including the number of columns and rows?
+### Question 1: Which of the following functions returns a summary of the data frame, including the number of columns and rows?
 Select all that apply

 - [x] glimpse()
 - [ ] clean_names()